bertob/mail/README.md

 * More detailed information is available from the "more" triangle menu next to the recipient's name
 * All actions on a single message are available via a top right menu on every message
 * In threads with many message, older messages in the thread are automatically collapsed and can be uncollapsed (like in Gmail)
+* Reply and Forward buttons are always visible, floating on top of the scrolling area with the messages in the bottom center of the pane

 ### Compose View

 * No formatting via UI.
 Formatting is possible via Markdown, but generally not recommended.
 * Attachments can be added by dragging and dropping files on the compose view.
-* After clicking the "Send" button, a little notification appears on top of the Conversation List that allows the user to undo the action for 5 seconds.
+* After clicking the "Send" button, the __Undo__ button displays a label that allows the user to undo the action for 5 seconds, with a progress bar directly on the button.
 After 5 seconds the message is sent.